meta-introspector/cargo2nix/README.md

 ## plan

 This plan outlines the evolution of cargo2nix as a critical component in building a quasi-meta computationally self-aware system, adhering to a monotonic, additive development philosophy.
+While the broader project utilizes shell scripts for orchestration, `cargo2nix` aims to eventually replace some of these with Rust-based solutions for deeper, more robust, and formally verifiable integration, aligned with the project's quasi-meta computationally self-aware system goals.

 1. replace python and shell scripts with rust traits and functors2. create a new nix submodule rust resolver that resolves all code to our git submodules tree and ignores all uses. any use will resolve to our our store.
 3. decl level resolution. each decl is a standalone object and compiled separatly from all others in a virtual canonical file system that is mapped into nix.